FAQ - Frequently Asked Questions

 - How do I or my students submit entries with the online submission platform?

 There are several options for classes submitting entries with the online submission platform.
-Please note that if any of your students are younger than 13 years of age, a permission form hand-signed by their parent or legal guardian is required to submit their entry.
+Please note that if any of your students are younger than 13 years of age, a permission form (available on the resources page) hand-signed by their parent or legal guardian is required to submit their entry.

 - Teachers with older students and a computer lab may prefer to have students create their own Submittable account and submit their entry themselves.
 When completing the online entry form, these students should select that “a student” is completing the form with “teacher assistance” and enter the school name and the teacher’s email address in the appropriate fields.